 February 2017.
 Having single-photon detectors in space is no easy matter: they suffer from radiation in the solar wind, and gradually break down.
 See our twopreprints on mitigating radiation damage in avalanche photodiodes that should allow them to survive for several years in orbit.

 January 2017.
-Congratulations to our PhD student Shihan Sajeed for winning an IQC achievement award, given for his work on identifying security flaws and loopholes in practical quantum communication systems and protocols.
+Congratulations to our PhD student Shihan Sajeed for winning an IQC achievement award (top 15% of cohort), given for his work on identifying security flaws and loopholes in practical quantum communication systems and protocols.

 September 2014.
 We congratulate our collaborator Feihu Xu with the Best Student Oral Presentation prize he won at QCrypt 2014.
 Our group has contributed to the paper he presented at the conference.